postsharp/Metalama.Documentation/conceptual/SDK/aspect-weavers.md

 public class AutoCancellationAttribute : TypeAspect { }
 ```

 ### Step 5.
-Implement the Transform method
+Implement the TransformAsync method

-<xref:Metalama.Framework.Engine.AspectWeavers.IAspectWeaver.Transform*> has a parameter of type <xref:Metalama.Framework.Engine.AspectWeavers.AspectWeaverContext>.
+<xref:Metalama.Framework.Engine.AspectWeavers.IAspectWeaver.TransformAsync*> has a parameter of type <xref:Metalama.Framework.Engine.AspectWeavers.AspectWeaverContext>.
 The <xref:Metalama.Framework.Engine.AspectWeavers.AspectWeaverContext.Compilation> property of this object contains the input compilation, and your implementation must set this property to the new compilation.

 The type of the <xref:Metalama.Framework.Engine.AspectWeavers.AspectWeaverContext.Compilation> property is <xref:Metalama.Framework.Engine.CodeModel.IPartialCompilation>.
 Compilations are immutable objects.
 This interface, as well as the extension class <xref:Metalama.Framework.Engine.CodeModel.PartialCompilationExtensions>, offer different methods to transform the compilation.
 For instance, the <xref:Metalama.Framework.Engine.CodeModel.PartialCompilationExtensions.RewriteSyntaxTrees*> will apply a rewriter to the input compilation and return the resulting compilation.